 Commencement ceremonies are held only at the end of the spring semester.
+Once you have completed the graduation check process, i.e., filed for graduation check and paid the \$115.00 fee, you are eligible to participate in the commencement ceremonies appropriate to your graduate date.
 Students completing requirements at the end of the fall and spring semesters and during the following summer may participate in those ceremonies.

 Information concerning commencement activities is sent to students by college dean's offices usually in April of each year.
-Check the university's website (www.fullerton. edu/commencement) for further details about commencement events and procedures.
+Check the university's website (www.fullerton.edu/commencement) for further details about commencement events and procedures.
 Arrangements for cap, gown and hood rental are made in the campus bookstore, Titan Shops.

-GRADUATE ACADEMIC STANDARDS

-Grade-Point Average Requirements
+GRADUATE ACADEMIC STANDARDS Grade-Point Average Requirements

-A grade-point average (grade points divided by units attempted) of at least 3.0 is required for graduation with a master's degree.
-This grade-point average applies to (1) all 400- and 500-level units attempted subsequent to admission to a degree program and (2) all units required on the student's graduate Study Plan including transfer courses.
+A grade point average (grade points divided by units attempted) of at least 3.0 is required for graduation with a master's degree.
+This grade point average applies to (1) the student's graduate grade point average (all 400- and 500-level units attempted subsequent to admission to a degree program, including all transfer work and previous coursework approved for use in the graduate career) and (2) the student's Study Plan grade point average (all units required on the graduate Study Plan including transfer courses).
 Each course on the Study Plan must be completed with a grade of "C" (2.0) or better.

-A degree student may request a change in the Study Plan in order to raise the Study Plan grade-point average by:
+A degree student may request a change in the Study Plan in order to raise the Study Plan grade point average by:

-- Adding no more than six units of approved course work, or - 2.
-Repeating no more than six units of course work in which a "C" (2.0) or lower was earned, or - 3.
+1. Adding no more than six units of approved coursework, or

+- Repeating no more than six units of coursework in which a "C" (2.0) or lower was earned, or - 3.
 A combination of 1. and 2. not to exceed six units.

-Requests to add courses to the Study Plan, repeat courses, or add courses to raise the overall grade-point average, must be approved by the graduate program adviser and the Associate Vice President, Academic Programs (or designee) prior to registration.
-When a course is added or repeated, the original course remains on the Study Plan and on the student's transcript and both grades are used in calculating the student's grade-point average.
+Requests to add courses to the Study Plan, repeat courses, or add courses to raise the overall grade point average, must be approved by the graduate program adviser and the associate vice president, Graduate Programs and Research (or designee) prior to registration.
+When a course is added or repeated, the original course remains on the Study Plan and on the student's transcript and both grades are used in calculating the student's grade point average.

-A grade-point average of at least 2.5 is required for continuing status as a credential, certificate or undeclared postbaccalaureate student.
+A grade point average of at least 2.5 is required for continuing status as a credential, certificate or undeclared postbaccalaureate student.